isralduke/warmup/_posts/2019-05-27-carousel-sliders-negative-results.md

 For all their visual glory and “wow” factor, carousels come at certain opportunity costs.

+According to Google, your [users are probably only seeing the first slide](https://www.thinkwithgoogle.com/advertising-channels/mobile-speed-optimization/).
+Users start scrolling as soon as the site loads to get a sense of the content.
+This means they don’t wait for something they probably won’t see.
+You can read Google’s own marketing report for yourself.

 Carousels have heavier download sizes and longer load times.
 The carousel has to load content for each slide, imagery, videos, or complex animations.
 [Each slide’s content has to be loaded, whether the user will see them or not](https://searchengineland.com/homepage-sliders-are-bad-for-seo-usability-163496).

 They also require extra controls to communicate their functions to users, unless you want to take control away from the user, which creates distrust.
 Oh, and [these extra controls often are poorly implemented on phones, creating a terrible experience](https://www.sitepoint.com/unbearable-accessible-slideshow/).